Create. Expand. Relocate.

 - SCORE: SCORE stands for Service Corps. of Retired Executives and is a nonprofit association dedicated to helping small businesses get off the ground, grow, and achieve their goals through education and mentorship.
 SCORE has a variety of resources available to small businesses.

 3. Small Business Administration: The US Small Business Administration (SBA) can provide a plethora of information on available loans and grants, small business workshops, advocacy efforts and much more.
-Visit the Federal SBA's Website to learn more about what the Federal SBA can do for your small business, click here.
+Visit the Federal SBA's Website to learn more about what the can do for your small business.

 - Small Business Development Centers "SBDCs": SBDCs provide assistance to small businesses and aspiring entrepreneurs throughout the United States.
 SBDCs help entrepreneurs realize the dream of business ownership and help existing businesses remain competitive in a complex, ever-changing global marketplace.
 SBDCs are hosted by leading universities and state economic development agencies, and funded in part through a partnership with SBA.
 SBDC advisors provide aspiring and current small business owners a variety of free business consulting and low-cost training services including: business plan development, manufacturing assistance, financial packaging and lending assistance, exporting and importing support, disaster recovery assistance, procurement and contracting aid, market research help, program support, and healthcare guidance.
 For more information on SBDCs and to find the closest SBDC is to you, please visit the SBA’s website, Texas Local Resources.